Purchasing the Westy put us on a collision course with a place I never gave much thought to visiting: The Jersey Shore.

 The nice couple that we bought the van from spend their summers in Ocean City, New Jersey, and THAT is where they stored the middle row of seats to the Westy.
 They said, “If you’re ever in New Jersey, come by and get it.”
 And we said, “We’ll be right there!”

 It also turned out that one of Monica’s marathoning friends has a place there.
-His name is Lou – which is so New Jersey, I can’t take it.

 The Maligned Jersey Shore

 I have a confession.
 My image of the Jersey Shore is largely formed by the MTV show of the same name.
 That is because I did, indeed, watch that terrible show (in a desperate attempt to hold on to my youth?).
 So I really expected to find a boardwalk filled with Snookies and The Situations stumbling drunk from boardwalk pizza joints, face-planting in the sand.
 It was nothing like that.